-National, State, or local parks: the federal or State and local authorities will decide whether parks and other recreational facilities will open.
+National, State, or local parks: the federal State and local authorities will decide whether parks and other recreational facilities will open.
 Check with the park in advance to be sure you know which areas or services are open, such as visitors’ centers, bathroom facilities, and concessions, and bring what you need with you, such as hand sanitizer or other supplies to maintain proper hygiene.
-Beaches or other swimming areas: State and local authorities will decide whether swim areas at oceans, lakes, and other natural bodies of water will be open.
+Beaches or other swimming areas: State and local authorities will decide whether swimming areas at oceans, lakes, and other natural bodies of water will be open.
 Please check with individual beaches for specific details, including whether the water is open for swimming.
 Stay at least 6 feet away from people you don’t live with

 Use social distancing and avoid crowded parks

 Stay at least 6 feet from people you don’t live with (“social distancing”) at all times.
 This might make some open areas, trails, and paths better to use than others.
 Do not go into a crowded area.
 Avoid gathering with people you don’t live with.
 Avoid crowded parks.
 Do not visit parks where you cannot stay at least 6 feet away from people you don’t live with.